Subpoenas and family law court proceedings

 Published in Company News by on 08 Sep

 A parenting plan is an informal written parenting agreement that includes parenting and care arrangements for children but has not been formally approved by the Family Court of Western Australia (FCWA) .
-Parenting orders (or consent orders) are written parenting agreements that have been approved by the FCFCA through an application made to the court.
+Parenting orders (or consent orders) are written parenting agreements that have been approved by the FCWA through an application made to the court.
 Parenting orders may also be made by the court after a hearing.

 Moving in together?
 Are we now in a de facto relationship?